BaseMax/PHPFakeUserAvatar/README.md

 ## Installation and Setup

-- You need a MySQL database up and running and create tables in database
+- You need a MySQL database up and running and create tables in database or you can simply just use database `backup.sql` in project root
 - Clone the repository: `git clone https://github.com/BaseMax/PHPFakeUserAvatar`
 - Install dependencies: `composer install`
 - Configure the database connection and JWT secret in `.env`